 Stress can prevent ovulation and regular periods

 Stress can interfere with normal ovulation.
-And if you don't ovulate then you won't get a regular menstrual period.
+This is also called stress-induced anovulation (SIA), often termed functional hypothalamic amenorrhea (FHA) or functional hypothalamic chronic anovulation.
+If you don't ovulate then you won't get a regular menstrual period.
 So if you don't ovulate regularly, one of the causes could be stress.
-From your description, it seems that you are having regular menstrual cycles, which usually means that you are ovulating regularly.
-You may want to look for other reasons for infertility such as sperm problems or fallopian tube problems.

 Mental effects of stress on fertility